 • A single day of no screens doesn't reset anything meaningful.

-The real value of a dopamine detox is in resensitizing your reward system.
-When you flood your brain with high-intensity stimulation (porn, gaming, social media scrolling, junk food), your dopamine receptors downregulate, becoming less responsive to protect themselves from overstimulation.
+The real value of a dopamine detox is in reducing the cue and reward loops that keep pulling you back.
+When your brain gets used to high-intensity stimulation (porn, gaming, social media scrolling, junk food), ordinary rewards may feel dull by comparison.
 This is why you need more, harder, or more novel content to feel the same effect.

 Supernormal stimulus.
 Porn delivers a level of sexual arousal that doesn't exist in nature: unlimited partners, unlimited novelty, unlimited escalation.
 Your brain evolved to respond strongly to sexual stimuli because reproduction matters for survival.
 Porn exploits that wiring at an intensity your ancestors never encountered.

 The novelty effect.
 Your brain releases more dopamine for new sexual stimuli than for familiar ones.
-This is why users escalate to new genres, more extreme content, or longer sessions.
-Each novel video triggers a fresh dopamine spike in a way that rewatching the same content doesn’t.
-This is called the Coolidge Effect, and it’s hardwired.
+This is why users may escalate to new genres, more extreme content, or longer sessions.
+Each novel video can create a fresh reward response in a way that familiar content often does not.
+This is commonly discussed through the Coolidge Effect.

 Instant, unlimited access.
 Unlike alcohol or drugs, porn requires no purchase, no preparation, no social contact.
 It's available in your pocket 24/7.
 The gap between craving and consumption is measured in seconds.